 GREAT delivers courses to agricultural researchers from sub-Saharan Africa in the theory and practice of gender-responsive research, seeking to increase opportunities for equitable participation and the sharing of benefits from agricultural research and improve the outcomes for smallholder women farmers, entrepreneurs, and farmer organizations.
 By building and engaging communities of researchers equipped with the skills, knowledge, and support systems to develop and implement gender-responsive projects, GREAT advances gender-responsiveness as the norm and standard for agricultural research.

-The third GREAT course, Gender-responsive Legume Breeding, will take place in Kampala, Uganda, over two weeks in July 2018 and January 2019, with mentor-supported field work in between.
+The third GREAT course, Gender-responsive Legume Breeding, took place in Kampala, Uganda, over two weeks in July 2018 and January 2019, with mentor-supported field work in between.